 A free-spinning magnetic rotor spins as fluid passes and small voltage pulses are generated in a magnetic coil sensor mounted in the wall of the flowmeter body.
 The rotational speed of the rotor and the frequency of the generated voltage pulses are directly proportional to flow rate.
 Due to magnetic drag at low velocities, the turndown range of the turbine is usually limited to around 10:1.

-As with all flow meters, care should be taken to ensure a turbine flow meter is the correct choice for the required duty.
+As with all flow meters, care should be taken to ensure a turbine flow sensor is the correct choice for the required duty.
 Whilst offering many advantages, the turbine has one Achilles’ heel: it is very sensitive to changes in liquid viscosity.
 If the viscosity of the metered liquid changes, perhaps due to change in temperature, this will have an effect both on the number of pulses generated per litre and the linear operating flow range.
 These changes will ultimately show as an increased measuring error.
 Typically, turbines can be used with liquids which have working viscosities up to around 10 mPas where the full 10:1 flow range is required, or up to 50 mPas when the flowmeter will operate at a fixed flow rate (usually in a batch process).
 Coriolis flow meters measures mass flow with accuracy unaffected by changes in fluid density or flow profile.

 The turbine flow meter is usually referred to as the ‘primary’ element in a flow measurement system.
 Its output signal is fed to a ‘secondary’ device which can interpret the pulses and give a meaningful display of flow rate, total and other variables.